 - Forebearance – An option from lenders where they will let a borrower postpone payments, or temporarily lower payment amounts, if the borrower is having a hard time paying the debt.
 Is also known as a Deferment.

 - Foreclosure – Property is taken back by lender for borrower defaulting on a loan.

 - Fourplex – Refer to earlier definition of Duplex.

-- GFE – Good Faith Estimate is a form from HUD that provides basic info about the loan you applied for and it’s terms.
+- Loan Estimate – (formerly GFE) is a form from HUD that provides basic info about the loan you applied for and it’s terms.
 The GFE will help you compare offers, list fees that will show you what the loan really costs, and help give you a sense of security in where you borrow from.

 - Gross Income – Person’s income before taxes are taken out of it.
 This information will be on a person’s W2.
 If you are in the middle of a fiscal year and your pay rate has changed, take what a person is paid annually or the hourly wage multiplied by number of hours worked per week times weeks in the year to provide an estimate.

 - HOA – Home owners association, which is a group identified as a corporation that is formed by the real estate developer for condo and PUD complexes.
 The HOA pays for repairs of common areas, as well as some repairs within the units owned (IE – plumbing or electrical).
 The HOA controls certain aspects of life for people living in the immediate area.
 For example, some HOA’s will be able to tell you what you can and can’t place on a patio, give you noise restrictions, whether or not you can paint the outside of your home, or restrict you from owning certain types or any kind of pet.
 Before taking on a condo or a unit in a PUD, you will want to ask for HOA policies of where you will be leaving, since you will be required to pay a monthly HOA fee in either type of complex.